hyperledger/bevel/docs/source/developer/corda-ent-helmcharts.md

 ### Charts description

 #### templates
-- This folder contains template structures which when combined with values ,will generate valid Kubernetes manifest files for nms implementation.
+- This folder contains template structures which when combined with values, will generate valid Kubernetes manifest files for nms implementation.
 - This folder contains following template files for nms implementation

   - deployment.yaml:
-      This file is used as a basic manifest for creating a Kubernetes deployment for NMS .
+      This file is used as a basic manifest for creating a Kubernetes deployment for NMS.
 The file basically describes the container and volume specifications of the NMS.
 The file defines conatainers where NMS conatainer is defined with corda image and corda jar details.
 The init container init-certificates-creds creates NMS db root password and user credentials at mount path, init-certificates init container basically configures NMS keys.jks by fetching certsecretprefix from the vault, changepermissions init-containers provides permissions to base directory and db-healthcheck init-container checks for db is up or not.

   - service.yaml:
       This template is used as a basic manifest for creating a service endpoint for our deployment.